-In the course of my studies, I earned ordination as a Mashpi’a Ruchani/Spiritual Director, a practice of spiritual companionship to help people investigate their relationship with Divinity/Source/the Eternal.
+In 2017, I earned ordination as a Mashpi’a Ruchani/Spiritual Director, a practice of spiritual companionship to help people investigate their relationship with Divinity/ Source/the Eternal.
 I received rabbinic smicha/ordination from Aleph in January 2018.

 I began co-creating the vision for Asiyah along with David while we were living in Jerusalem a few years ago.
 My motivation was a yearning to be in community with people who, like me, want to explore Jewish practice—prayer, study, contemplation, fellowship—in creative, innovative, and spirited ways.

 I didn’t come to my Judaism through my parents—I found it as an adult, in tandem with David’s rediscovery of Judaism.
 Jewish Renewal was our shared access point; in it, I found the kind of spiritual home I had been longing for, where I could bring a love of song and spiritual expression, which sprung from the Christian tradition I grew up in, along with a spirit of deep inquiry, exploration, and open-mindedness.